 Nevada HAND, Inc.

-Since its formation in 1993, Nevada HAND, Inc. has developed more than 2,800 rental homes, the majority of them new construction.
-Its affiliate, HAND Property Management Company, manages all the units NHI has developed.
-In addition, NHI’s Resident Services Department provides a wide variety of support around economic empowerment, educational assistance, computer training, nutrition programs, and services for seniors.
-NHI operates throughout the metropolitan Las Vegas area and has capacity to produce an additional 300 new construction rental homes per year.
+Since its formation in 1993, Nevada HAND, Inc. (Housing And Neighborhood Development) has developed and/or currently manages over 4,000 rental homes, most of them through new construction.
+Its affiliate, HAND Property Management Company, manages all the units developed by Nevada HAND plus over 300 more for community partners.
+Nevada HAND’s Resident Services Department offers a wide range of support around economic capacity, educational assistance, and wellness programs.
+On-site supportive services are available for working families and seniors with fixed incomes.
+Nevada HAND creates opportunities to live well throughout the Las Vegas metropolitan area.

 The NHP Foundation is a nonprofit organization dedicated to making investments that preserve and create affordable multifamily housing for low- to moderate-income families and seniors.
 The Foundation also provides a comprehensive array of programs and services to enhance the quality of life for its residents.